International-Data-Spaces-Association/IDS-Deployment-Scenarios/Deployment-Scenarios/minimum-viable-dataspace-with EDC-utilizing-Intel-Software-Guard-Extensions.md

 ### CREDITS
 This article was written by [Markus Leberecht](https://www.linkedin.com/in/dr-markus-leberecht-7b4374) of [Intel Corporation](https://www.intel.com) and [Sergiu Stejar](https://www.linkedin.com/in/sstejar/) of [IONOS SE](https://www.ionos.com).

-Markus Leberecht is a solution architect interested in security solutions and their hardware support.
+Markus Leberecht is a Solution Architect interested in security solutions and their hardware support.

 Sergiu Stejar is a Software Architect at IONOS Cloud.